Animation / Vuk the Little Fox

 - Heroic Sacrifice: Karak in the movie, jumped out from under the brushes to distract the hunters, and save Vuk and Vixen.

 - Humanlike Foot Anatomy: The foxes and the dogs.

 - Humans Are Bastards/Humans Are Cthulhu: Oh, so much.
 They are always present as a faceless threat to the animals.

 - Ineffectual Sympathetic Villain: Vahur and Fickó crosses over to this near the end of the movie.

-- Infant Immortality: Oh, so very averted.
+- Infant Immortality: Averted in a very tragic way.
 Vuk's siblings are killed along with his parents.

 - Lost in Translation: Many of the jokes in the Hungarian version were missed in English.
 Also the Catch Phrase, see above.